sap-tutorials/Tutorials/tutorials/btp-integration-suite-integral-openconnectors/btp-integration-suite-integral-openconnectors.md

  - You have a SAP BTP account or trial account with access to the SAP Integration Suite.
  - You have a Stripe account or trial account.
  - You have a Postman account.
- - You have completed the previous tutorial [Build an Integral SAP Integration Suite project and Consume it from a SAP AppGyver Custom App](btp-integration-suite-integral-project).
+ - You have completed the previous tutorial [Build an Integral SAP Integration Suite project and Consume it from a SAP Build Apps Custom App](btp-integration-suite-integral-project).

 ## You will learn